Exabyte-io/documentation/docs/tutorials/dft/addons/structural-relaxation.md

 Once the Job execution is finished, switching to the [Results tab](../../../jobs/ui/results-tab.md) of [Job Viewer](../../../jobs/ui/viewer.md) will show the results of the computation, including the final optimized value of the total energy as well as additional information about each execution unit.

-## Optimized Crystal Structure Parameters
+## Optimized Structural Parameters

 Finally, the user can also browse the actual output and input files that are part of the calculation under the [Files tab](../../../jobs/ui/files-tab.md) of [Job Viewer](../../../jobs/ui/viewer.md).
-In order to determine the crystal structure geometry for which relaxation was achieved in the end, the POSCAR file should be [downloaded and inspected](../../../data-in-objectstorage/actions/download.md).
+In order to determine the structure geometry for which relaxation was achieved in the end, the POSCAR file should be [downloaded and inspected](../../../data-in-objectstorage/actions/download.md).

-The crystalline structural data contained in this file can readily be visualized graphically by following the instructions outlined in a [separate tutorial].
+The structural data contained in this file can readily be visualized graphically by following the instructions outlined in a [separate tutorial].

 ## Animation

-We demonstrate the above-mentioned steps involved in the creation and execution of a [structural relaxation](../../../workflows/addons/structural-relaxation.md) study on a silicon-based [Total Energy](../../../properties-directory/scalar/total-energy.md) workflow computation under the following animation, where we make use of the [VASP](../../../software-directory/modeling/vasp/overview.md) simulation engine.
+We demonstrate the above-mentioned steps involved in the creation and execution of a [structural relaxation](../../../workflows/addons/structural-relaxation.md) study on a silicon-based [Total Energy](../../../properties-directory/scalar/total-energy.md) workflow computation under the following animation, where we make use of the [Quantum ESPRESSO](../../../software-directory/modeling/quantum-espresso/overview.md) simulation engine.

 <div class="video-wrapper">
 <iframe class="gifffer" width="100%" height="100%" src="https://www.youtube.com/embed/Qdn4Rr4ZFVQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>